NinoMdev/Plantnet2Anki/README.md

 - **Select** the species to include in your deck
 - **Enrich** each species with photos.
 You can configure:
   - the number of photos per species
-  - the organs to look for (flower, leaf, etc.)
-  - the photo source: by default, the app searches GBIF first, then iNaturalist, then the PlantNet API
+  - the photo source: by default, the app searches GBIF first, then the PlantNet API.
+This is the recommended usage.
 - **Embed** photos directly into the `.apkg` file.
 This is recommended, as it allows offline use and instant loading in each card.

-> Common name can be find in English, French, Deutsch, or Espanol.
-If not find in French, Deutsch or Espanol, the name will be diplayed in English.
+> By default, the common names are the one found in the PlantNet csv, but another language can be add in English, French, German, or Spanish.
+If not find in French, German or Spanish, the name will be diplayed in English.
 > Be aware that deck generation can take some time and produce a large file if you select many photos per species or have a large number of observations.

 ### Card architecture